DIY wedding ring bowl

 Remove the FIMOair sheet carefully from the surface it is on, place it on the plate and press down gently so that the FIMO takes on the plate’s rounded form.

 Create two holes 0.5 cm from the edge using a straw.
-Now place the bowl, along with a glass of cold water, in the microwave and harden for 10 minutes at 600 watts, or leave to air dry for 24 hours.
+Leave to air dry for 24 hours.

 Finally thread a jute cord through the holds and attach the rings with a bow.